 Frangipani flowers from December to April, in other words, throughout Summer to Autumn in Australia.
 They thrive in well drained soil and hate the frost!
 They also flourish in sandy- soil near beaches, great for your landscaping in the Eastern Suburbs.

 These flowers can be smelt long before they can be seen.
 They love their food though, so keep the fertiliser all year and make sure to soak them in water.
-You need good garden irrigation in Sydney for this one.
+You need good garden irrigation for this one.

 4. Kangaroo Paw